Wilfrid Laurier

 Laurier studied law at McGill University and practised as a lawyer before being elected to the Legislative Assembly of Quebec in 1871.
 He was then elected as a member of Parliament (MP) in the 1874 federal election.
 As an MP, Laurier gained a large personal following among French Canadians and the Québécois.
 He also came to be known as a great orator.
 After serving as minister of inland revenue under Prime Minister Alexander Mackenzie from 1877 to 1878, Laurier became leader of the Liberal Party in 1887, thus becoming leader of the Official Opposition.
 He lost the 1891 federal election to Prime Minister John A. Macdonald's Conservatives.
 However, controversy surrounding the Conservative government's handling of the Manitoba Schools Question, which was triggered by the Manitoba government's elimination of funding for Catholic schools, gave Laurier a victory in the 1896 federal election.
-He paved the Liberal Party to three more election victories afterwards.
+He led the Liberal Party to three more consecutive majority governments in the 1900, 1904, and 1908 federal elections.

-As prime minister, Laurier solved the Manitoba Schools Question by allowing Catholic students to have a Catholic education on a school-by-school basis.
-Despite his controversial handling of the dispute and criticism from some French Canadians who believed that the resolution was insufficient, he was nicknamed "the Great Conciliator" for offering a compromise between French and English Canada.
-Two issues, the United Kingdom demanding Canadian military support to fight in the Second Boer War, and the United Kingdom asking Canada to send money for the British Navy, divided the country as English Canadians supported Britain's requests whereas French Canadians did not.
-Laurier's government sought a middle ground between the two groups, deciding to send a volunteer force to fight in the Boer War and passing the 1910 Naval Service Act to create Canada's own navy.
-In addition, his government dramatically increased immigration, oversaw Alberta and Saskatchewan's entry into Confederation, constructed the Grand Trunk Pacific and National Transcontinental Railways, and put effort into establishing Canada as an autonomous country within the British Empire.
+As prime minister, Laurier resolved the Manitoba Schools Question by persuading the Manitoba government to permit Catholic students to receive a Catholic education on a school-by-school basis.
+While this compromise drew criticism from some French Canadians who viewed it as inadequate, it earned him the nickname "the Great Conciliator" for balancing the interests of French and English Canada.
+When Britain requested Canadian troops to fight in the Second Boer War and financial contributions to the Royal Navy, Laurier again pursued middle ground; English Canadians supported both requests, while French Canadians opposed them.
+Laurier's solution was to dispatch a volunteer force to fight in the Boer War.
+His government later enacted the Naval Service Act in 1910 to create Canada's own navy.
+Laurier also presided over a period of demographic and territorial expansion.
+Immigration levels rose significantly, the provinces of Alberta and Saskatchewan entered Confederation in 1905, and the construction of two major transcontinental railway projects—the Grand Trunk Pacific and the National Transcontinental—were initiated.
+Laurier's government also pursued policies aimed at promoting Canada's autonomy within the British Empire, including by establishing the Department of External Affairs.